-Lymph nodes are small, oval-shaped organs located in different areas of your body.
-They are found close to internal organs such as the stomach, intestines, and lungs and are most commonly noted in the armpits, the groin, and the neck.
-Lymph nodes are part of your immune system and they help your body recognize and fight infections.
-A lymph node that becomes inflamed or infected can swell and appear as a lump underneath your skin.
+Lymph nodes are small, oval-shaped organs located in different regions of your body.
+They are found close to internal organs such as the stomach, intestines, and lungs, and are most commonly noted in the armpits, the groin, and the neck.
+Lymph nodes are part of your immune system, and they help your body to recognize and fight off infections.
+A lymph node may swell in response to an infection somewhere in your body.
+Swollen lymph nodes can appear as a lump underneath your skin.

-Doctors may detect swollen or enlarged lymph nodes during a routine examination.
-Swollen lymph nodes that result from minor infections or insect bites typically do not require medical attention.
-However, your doctor may monitor and recheck your swollen lymph nodes after a few weeks.
-If your lymph nodes remain swollen or increase in size, your doctor may order a lymph node biopsy to look for evidence of a chronic infection, immune disorder, cancer, or a malignancy.
+Your doctor may find swollen or enlarged lymph nodes during a routine examination.
+Swollen lymph nodes that result from minor infections or insect bites typically don’t require medical attention.
+However, your doctor may monitor and check your swollen lymph nodes after a few weeks.
+If your lymph nodes remain swollen or grow even larger, your doctor may order a lymph node biopsy to look for evidence of a chronic infection, immune disorder, cancer, or a malignancy.

-A lymph node biopsy is an outpatient procedure that can be performed at a hospital, in a doctor’s office, or in other medical facilities.
-A surgeon can remove the entire lymph node or take a tissue sample from the swollen lymph node.
-Once the sample is removed, it is sent to a pathologist, who examines the lymph node or tissue sample under a microscope
+A lymph node biopsy is an outpatient procedure that can take place at a hospital, in your doctor’s office, or in other medical facilities.
+A doctor can remove the entire lymph node or take a tissue sample from the swollen lymph node.
+Once the doctor removes the sample, they send it to a pathologist, who examines the lymph node or tissue sample under a microscope.

 There are three ways to perform a lymph node biopsy.

-This procedure takes approximately 10 minutes.
-While lying on an examination table, your doctor cleans the biopsy site and applies medication to numb the area.
-The doctor inserts a fine needle into your lymph node and removes a small cell sample.
-The doctor then removes the needle and applies a bandage.
+A needle biopsy takes about 10 to 15 minutes.
+While you’re lying on an examination table, your doctor will clean the biopsy site and apply medication to numb the area.
+Your doctor will insert a fine needle into your lymph node and remove a small sample of cells.
+They’ll then remove the needle and put a bandage on the site.

 This procedure removes either a portion of your lymph node or the entire lymph node.
-An open biopsy can be completed with local anesthesia, using a numbing medication applied to the biopsy site.
-You can also request general anesthesia in order to sleep through the procedure.
+Your doctor can perform an open biopsy with local anesthesia, using a numbing medication applied to the biopsy site.
+You can also request general anesthesia to sleep through the procedure.

 If you have cancer, your doctor may perform a sentinel biopsy to determine where your cancer is likely to spread.
-Doctors inject a blue dye or tracer near the cancer site, which travels to the closest lymph node.
-Doctors then remove this lymph node and check the node for cancerous cells.
+In this procedure, your doctor will inject a blue dye or tracer near the cancer site, which travels to the closest lymph node.
+Your doctor will then remove this lymph node and check it for cancerous cells.

 There are risks involved with any type of surgical procedure.
-Risks from a lymph node biopsy include:
+Notable risks from a lymph node biopsy include:

 - tenderness around the biopsy site

 Infection is relatively rare and can be treated with antibiotics.
-Numbness can occur if the biopsy is being performed in close proximity to nerves.
+Numbness can occur if the biopsy is in close proximity to nerves.
 Any numbness normally disappears within a couple of months.

 Pain and tenderness can last for a few days after a biopsy.
-Once you return home, keep the biopsy site clean and dry at all times.
-Your doctor may ask that you avoid showers or baths for a couple of days after surgery.
-Additionally, closely monitor the biopsy site and your physical condition after surgery.
+Once you get home, keep the biopsy site clean and dry at all times.
+Your doctor may ask you to avoid showers or baths for a couple of days after the surgery.
+You should also pay close attention to the biopsy site and your physical condition after surgery.
 Call your doctor if you show signs of an infection or complications, including:

 - intense pain